Cairns Region: Demographics

-Council members
+Council

-The Council members elected in 2020 were:

-The Council members elected in 2016 were:

-The Council members elected in 2012 were:

 On 1 January 2014, Julia Leu ceased to be a Councillor upon the de-amalgamation of the Shire of Douglas.

 On 31 January 2015, Rob Pyne was elected to the Legislative Assembly of Queensland and resigned as a Councillor.
 Cathy Zeiger was appointed on 12 March 2015 to replace Rob Pyne by a panel comprising Mayor Bob Manning and former Councillors Fran Lindsay and Jeff Pezzutti.

+Bob Manning announced his retirement as mayor on 17 November 2023.
+Councillor Terry James was elected as mayor on 22 November 2023.

+Current composition

-The Council members elected in 2008 were:
+The current council, elected in 2024, is: